 Contract Redlining Etiquette™ – Rule #1 on Comments

-This article will be the first in a series of articles on Contract Redlining Etiquette™ (“CRE“) that will set some ground rules on which fork we should use with the salad plate when it comes to redlining during contract negotiations.
+This article will be the first in a series of articles exploring the key principles taught in my book, Contract Redlining Etiquette.
+Contract Redlining Etiquette® (“CRE“) sets ground rules on which fork we should use with the salad plate when it comes to redlining during contract negotiations.

 Rule #1 – Always Accompany Redlines with Explanatory Comments